ziggekatten/m68k/README.md

 ## Version info
 0.1.2 - Milestone.
 I finally got the grips on gcc, linkerscripts, memory maps etc. Building an ELF and object dump an binary now generates binary file with an valid reset vector.
 What a fun ride it have been.

 0.1.1 - Milestone.
-Got a fre running CPU stepping through memory and blinking leds, by tying databus to ground (all zeros) throug pulldown resistors
+Got a free running CPU stepping through memory and blinking leds, by tying databus to ground (all zeros) throug pulldown resistors

 ## Folder structure